kstep/graphicsmagick/www/api/types.rst

 converting between external pixel representations and GraphicsMagick's own representation.
-Pixel components (red, green, blue, opacity, RGB, or RGBA) may be transferred from a user-supplied buffer into the default view by using PushImagePixels().
-Pixel components may be transferred from the default view into a user-supplied buffer by using PopImagePixels().
+Pixel components (red, green, blue, opacity, RGB, or RGBA) may be transferred from a user-supplied buffer into the default view by using ImportImagePixelArea(), or from an allocated view via ImportViewPixelArea().
+Pixel components may be transferred from the default view into a user-supplied buffer by using ExportImagePixelArea(), or from an allocated view via ExportViewPixelArea().
 Use of this high-level interface helps protect image coders from changes to GraphicsMagick's pixel representation and simplifies the implementation.

 The members of the Image structure are shown in the following table: